RinST-Dreaming/Yolo-integrated-training-tool/README.md

     ![图片正在加载中](./README_images/en/start_yolo_validation_button.jpg)

 # Acknowledgements and Copyright Statement
-This project uses [rolabelimg](https://github.com/cgvict/roLabelImg)The tool is developed by [cgvit and wkkmike] and follows the [MIT License] license.
+This project uses [rolabelimg](https://github.com/cgvict/roLabelImg).
+The tool is developed by [cgvit and wkkmike] and follows the [MIT License] license.
+Due to the lack of updates for the Rolabelimg project for a long time, we have created a fork of this project [Rolabelimg-fix](https://github.com/RinST-Dreaming/roLabelImg-fix) to continue to maintain and update it, and apply it to the project in practice.
+Thank you again to the open source workers of Rolabelimg.